sensu/sensu-flow/docs/FEDERATION.md

-# Using sensu-flow with a Sensu Federatied Cluster
+# Using sensu-flow with a Sensu Federated Cluster

 ## Intro
 Federation is a commercial feature in the official release of the sensu-backend binary that lets you configure a gateway cluster to act as a command & control node for other Sensu clusters.